 Murphy broke new ground in April 2021, allowing the fandom to suggest what they wanted to see next.
 In a now-deleted Twitter poll, Murphy asked fans to choose from various themes, including Aliens, Christmas Horror, Bloody Mary, Piggy Man, Sirens, and Plague.
 We don’t think the aliens will be returning anytime soon after their appearance in season 10.
 What about these other possibilities?

 Sorry fans, there’s still no sign of new footage, and until we take down the current Supreme and ascend to our rightful throne as coven leader, our prophetic skills aren’t strong enough to reveal what new material will look like.
-Although we may not see AHS season 11 until October 2022, stay tuned for more information.
+Although we may not see American Horror Storyseason 11 until 2023, stay tuned for more information.